home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

 {% configuration_basic %}
 URL:
-  description: The URL of the Emoncms server starting with the protocol (`http` or  `https`) e.g. <https://emoncms.org>
+  description: The URL of the Emoncms server starting with the protocol (`http` or  `https`).
+For cloud installations, use <https://emoncms.org> (trailing slash optional).
+For local installations, use your local server address (e.g., `http://localhost:8080`).
+Ensure the server is accessible from your Home Assistant instance.
 API key:
-  description: The 32 bits read only API key needed for authentication, found under "My Account > Read Only API Key" in Emoncms.
+  description: The 32-character read-only API key needed for authentication, found under "My Account > Read Only API Key" in Emoncms.
+The key should be a hexadecimal string.
 The read and write API key is not needed as this integration just reads data from Emoncms.
+If you receive authentication errors, verify that you've copied the entire key correctly.
 {% endconfiguration_basic %}

 ## Sensors